patricia-9000/eccsmith/README.md

 - The memory hardware in your computer, i.e.:
 	- Number of active DRAM channels
 	- Number of active DIMMs
-	- Number of ranks on each DIMM
+	- Number of ranks on each DIMM (sides with banks on them, so either 1 or 2)
-	- Total number of banks, i.e. number of banks * number of ranks
+	- Total number of banks on each DIMM (across both ranks if applicable)

 Once you know what these are for your computer, you need to pick the corresponding config file from the [config directory](config/).
 For example, the file named `coffee-lake-1-1-2-32.json` is for computers using the Intel Coffee Lake memory controller with 1 channel, 1 DIMM, 2 ranks, and 32 banks.
 Once you know which config file to use, you can move on to running Eccsmith.